daiplusplus/AspNetDependencyInjection/README.md

 # AspNetDependencyInjection

-(Currently listed on NuGet.org as `Jehoel.AspNetDependencyInjection`)
+(Currently listed on NuGet.org as `Jehoel.AspNetDependencyInjection` and `Jehoel.AspNetDependencyInjection.Mvc`)

 **AspNetDependencyInjection** allows "Classic" ASP.NET Web Forms applications to use `Microsoft.Extensions.DependencyInjection` to compose application services.